KyleRego/KyleRego.github.io/collections/_software_development_notes/modern-front-end-development-for-rails.markdown

 **This note is a work in progress.
 This book is really excellent though.**

-This book is about the front-end development tools that pair with Ruby on Rails.
-It uses Rails 6.1.
-These are mainly Hotwire, React, Webpacker, and TypeScript.
+This book is about the front-end development tools that pair with Ruby on Rails 6.1.

 # Hotwire